google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 # If you are running this walkthrough in your browser using Jupyter, the
 # following will display the image.
-# Otherwise, open output.png in your editor of choice.
+# Otherwise, open output.png in your image viewer of choice.
 echo bash_kernel: saved image data to: output.png
 ```